jnozzi/cocoadev.com/markdown/BindingsBehindTheScenes.md

 I would have thought it contained overwritten versions of     setXYZ: which would wrap the original implementation in     willChangeValueForKey:/    didChangeValueForKey: -- but apparently not.

-*Apparently it does, in a way... that is, if I iterate the     isa->methodLists the above is all I get, but if I send     set<Key>: and then dump the cached methods, there is an entry for that method, pointing to     General/NSSetObjectValueAndNotify (a private function from General/AppKit).*
+*Apparently it does, in a way... that is, if I iterate the     isa->methodLists the above is all I get, but if I send     set<Key>: and then dump the cached methods, there is an entry for that method, pointing to     NSSetObjectValueAndNotify (a private function from AppKit).*

 **Finally figured it out (by use of GDB), the     methodLists of the     Class structure is always an array, even when the     CLS_METHOD_ARRAY flag is not set (contrary to documentation)!**